Do Go On - 236 - The Forrest Fenn Treasure Hunt

 We made the grand final, famously drew it.

-This is the last ever I have felt drawn grand final.
+This is the last ever AFL drawn grand final.

-even though everyone knows that if there was extra time,
+even though everyone knows that if there was extra time then,

-then the Saints would have won this second premiership.
+the Saints would have won their second premiership.

-Grandfinal entertainment.
-All right, you know, that's a bit rough on the loaf
+You know, that's a bit rough on the loaf.

-Me at a bed day and he embarrassed himself and and his reputation is ruined in this country forever.
+He had a bed day and he embarrassed himself and his reputation is ruined in this country forever.

 He doesn't need you piling on now.

-It says that he had since outsold that origin
+it says that he had since outsold that original run by a factor of 20.

 So it had sold 20,000, like five years ago.